Harold Darke

-Harold Edwin Darke (29 October 1888 – 28 November 1976) was an English composer and organist.
+Harold Edwin Darke CBE (29 October 1888 – 28 November 1976) was an English composer and organist.
 He is particularly known for his choral compositions, which are an established part of the repertoire of Anglican church music.
 Darke had a fifty-year association with the church of St Michael, Cornhill, in the City of London.

 Life before Cornhill

 Darke was born in Highbury, north London, the youngest son of Samuel Darke and Arundel Bourne.
 He attended Dame Alice Owen's School in Islington.
 His initial teachers were Arthur Berridge and Fountain Meen.

 In 1903 he gained a scholarship to the Royal College of Music where his teachers were Frank Bridge, Walter Parratt, Hubert Parry, Charles Villiers Stanford, Charles Wood, and Herbert Sharpe.